astrosica/astrosica/README.md

 # Hello, I'm Jess! ✨

-I'm a Data Science Consultant and former Astrophysics Research Scientist passionate about impacting the world with data.
+I'm a Data Science Consultant and former Astrophysicist passionate about impacting the world with data.

 ## 👩‍💻 About Me
 :chart_with_upwards_trend: First employee as Data Science Consultant at fintech startup Your Treasury <br>